 By Robert Stone

-Robert Stone is a member of Kol Nefesh Masor Synagogue and Finchley Reform Synagogue.
+Robert Stone, an historian and political economist, is a member of Kol Nefesh Masorti and Finchley Reform Synagogues.